MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_KeyVaultImplementingSecureDatabysettingupAlwaysEncrypted.md

 In this exercise, you will complete the following tasks:

-- Task 1: Install Visutal Studio 2022
+- Task 1: Install Visual Studio 2022
 - Task 2: Run a data-driven application to demonstrate the use of Azure Key Vault in encrypting the Azure SQL database

 #### Task 1: Install Visual Studio 2022